cwpearson/hugo-cwpearson/content/post/20220402-csips/index.md

 Doing so for our example will converge on a solution of \\(x = 2\\), \\(y = 2\\), and \\(4x \times 5y = 18\\).

-In 5.3, there are different ways to choose which non-integer variable to branch on.
+In 5.3, there are [different ways](https://en.wikipedia.org/wiki/Branch_and_cut#Branching_strategies) to choose which non-integer variable to branch on.
-CSIPS branches on the first one.
+CSIPS branches on the [first one](https://github.com/cwpearson/csips/blob/1f05f5377d0afa367e019a41ef1f11e4c54ad321/csips/branch.py#L13-L39) or the [most infeasible](https://github.com/cwpearson/csips/blob/1f05f5377d0afa367e019a41ef1f11e4c54ad321/csips/branch.py#L42-L72).

-There are also better methods, such as branch-and-cut or branch-and-price, which I might investigate in the future.
+There are more sophisticated methods for solving the integer problem, such as branch-and-cut or branch-and-price.
+Unfortunately, these are difficult to investigate using scipy's linprog, as none of its solver methods make the tableau form accessible.